Quia Sum, Cogito: Chapter 8

 The Communicator is an older version of the modern EarWig, but it fits over the ear well enough to rest on the part of the skull above the jaw and to the side of the cheek.
 I link the device to my BioWear and the overlay indicates that the connection has been established.
 “Test.
 Test.”

 “I hear you.”
-The voice that resonates through the device and into the bone structure doesn’t fully sound like a voice in my head but a bit distant.
-I adjust it while we continue to talk, eventually it is a voice competing with my inner dialogue.
-The voice is calm, pleasant, and slightly puckish.
-She seems to be comfortable talking to strangers.
-“What should I call you?”
+The voice that resonates through the device and into the bone structure still sounds a bit distant to be considered properly applied.
+I adjust it while we continue to talk, eventually setting it right so that the voice competes with my inner dialogue.
+The calm, pleasant, and slightly puckish tone is one that you would get with someone that is comfortable being themselves when talking to strangers.
+Her first question sets the mood, “What should I call you?”

-“Tar-” Almost using my full name again, I realize how convenient it was to have realized I could use the shortened version.
+“Tar-” Almost using my full name again.
+Breaking off I realize how convenient it is to have realized I could use the shortened version.
 “What’s yours?”

 “Code-us.”